- 11 Dec 2024

 Import a Certificate (Optional)

-If your site has an associated certificate and you want to manage the certificate with Terraform, you can import it.
+If your site has an associated certificate and you want to manage the certificate in Terraform, you can import it.
 However, importing is optional.
 You can link the certificate to your site using the qwilt_cdn_site_activation resource, whether or not it is managed in Terraform.

 Learn how to import a certificate.